JossMilon/JossMilon/README.md

 - 👋 Hi, I’m @JossMilon, I valued inventors more than anyone since forever.
 And Indiana Jones 🤠 (but different story).
-- Becoming a developer enables me to give subsctance to my ideas 💡.
+- Becoming a developer enables me to give substance to my ideas 💡.
 - 🌱 I’m currently learning Javascript, thanks to FreeCodeCamp and a french coding bootcamp called "Le Reacteur" 🚀.
 - I'd like to mix my appentence for marketing with tech skills, thus moving to growth engineering.
 - 💞️ I’m looking to collaborate on any project that can help me hone my skills, ideally open source and / or for charities.